Police: 6 people and assailant dead in Walmart shooting - KESQ

 “I am devastated by the senseless act of violence that took place late last night in our city,” Mayor Rick W. West said in a statement posted on the city’s Twitter account Wednesday.
 “Chesapeake is a tightknit community and we are all shaken by this news.”

-Joetta Jeffery told CNN that she received text messages from her mother who was inside the store when the shots were fired.
+Joetta Jeffery told CNN she received text messages from her mother who was inside the store during the shooting.
 Her mother, Betsy Umphlett, was not injured.

 “I’m crying, I’m shaking,” Jeffery said.
 “I had just talked to her about buying turkeys for Thanksgiving, then this text came in.”